Convolution Based Self Attraction and Loading: Simulation Details

 \subsubsection{Tuning}

 The parameter $\chi$ in the wave drag scheme is tuned for each method of computing the SAL.
 The tuning is performed in order to minimize the $RMSE$, but one can understand the need for tuning using energy arguments (\cite{arbic2004accuracy}).
 If $\chi$ is too large, then too much energy will be dissipated, and if $\chi$ is not large enough, then not enough energy will be dissipated.
 Both extremes above will adversely affect the accuracy of the modeled tides.
 The different ways of computing the SAL will result in accelerations of different magnitudes, and as a result, $\chi$ must change accordingly.
-The $\chi$ parameters that are used are presented in Table~\ref{tbl:sal}.
+The $\chi$ parameters that are used are presented in Table~\ref{tbl:sal} and~\ref{tbl:sal2}.
+Because of differences in how the wave drag was precomputed, the wave drag coefficients $\chi$ at 0.36 and 0.08 degree grid spacing are of different orders of magnitude.